krystiandzirba/Rust-Base-Builder/README.md

 ![image](https://github.com/krystiandzirba/Rust-Base-Builder/assets/120574986/91596376-1acd-44e1-ba2a-bd11b95eee7b)

 <p align="center">
-All the build cost will be displayed on the right side along with the upkeep scaling tiers:<br>
+All the build cost will be displayed on the right side along with the upkeep cost (scaling tiers):<br>
 tier 1: 10% for the first 15 objects<br>
 tier 2: 15% for next 75 objects<br>
 tier 3: 20% for another 75 objects<br>